Research online, purchase offline

-Research online, purchase offline (ROPO) (also research online, buy offline, online-to-store, reverse showrooming, or webrooming), is a modern trend in buying behaviour where customers research relevant product information to qualify their buying decision, before they actually decide to buy their favourite product in the local store.
+Research online, purchase offline (ROPO) (also known as online-to-store, reverse showrooming, or webrooming), is a trend in buying behaviour where customers research product information online, including verifying information to qualify their buying decision, before they decide to buy their chosen product in a physical store.
+This behaviour is very common and product category can impact the extent to which people do this.